Top 12 Things To Do In France.

-France is a country every traveler must visit at some point.
+France is a country every traveller must visit at some point.
 It’s got it all: history, architecture, art, culture, etc. Not visiting France would be to lose out on far too much.
-Here are twelve things you can’t miss when traveling abroad to France!
+Here are twelve things you can’t miss when travelling abroad to France!

-This famous museum with the pyramid-shaped entrance can’t be missed.
+This famous museum with a pyramid-shaped entrance can’t be missed.
 It’s the most visited museum in the world, thanks to the presence of everything from Egyptian mummies to the Mona Lisa.

 While the Louvre is the most visited museum in the world, the Eiffel Tower is the most-visited paid monument in the world.
 France truly has it all!
 Stand on top of the observation deck to take in a view of France for as far as the eye can see.